 Do you need to rinse your bathtub after cleaning with bleach?

 Yes, refer back to step #5!
-Rinsing your bathtub with water and drying off your tub surface with paper towels or microfiber cloth is the final step when cleaning your bathtub with bleach.
+Rinsing your bathtub with water and drying off your tub surface with paper towels or microfiber cloth is the final step when cleaning your bathtub using bleach.
 It’s important to complete all the steps on this list to ensure you properly clean your bathtub with bleach and avoid damaging it.

 Final Thoughts on How to Clean Your Bathtub with Bleach